Maureen Doris is an SEO specialist at Paddy Power.

 One of the strongest assets Paddy Power has is its brand.
 One unique thing about Paddy Power is how much every single part of the business performs with the brand in mind.

-This company-wide alignment with the brand is really a winning differentiator for us in terms of having such a unique voice among a very crowded space.
-It’s also a big challenge, ensuring every creative asset we push out fits the brand personality.
+This company-wide alignment with the brand is a winning differentiator for us in terms of having such a unique voice in a very crowded space.
+It’s also a big challenge, ensuring every creative asset we push outfits the brand personality.

 Paddy Power is famous for its mischief-led marketing.
-In order for these kinds of stunts to be successful, the brand team often need to keep their cards close to their chest in the run up to launching these kinds of campaigns.
-It can be all very hush hush – and from an SEO point of view, this can be difficult to keep on top of.
+For these kinds of stunts to be successful, the brand team often need to keep their cards close to their chest in the run-up to launching these kinds of campaigns.
+It can be all very hush-hush – and from an SEO point of view, this can be difficult to keep on top of.

 We’ll always get great press coverage and traffic to our blog when these stunts happen.